thomassuedbroecker/ce-cns-problem/documentation/README.md

   * Use the `Out-Of-The-Box` monitoring for the example application
   * Use the `Out-Of-The-Box` logging for the example application

-> _The scope of this workshop is not to explain every aspect of application running a application with `Code Engine`._
+> _The scope of this workshop is not to explain every aspect of running an application or job on `Code Engine`.
+It's just about containerized applications._

 ### Prerequisites